-Settlement began about 12,000 years ago when people who migrated eastward from Siberia spread throughout the Americas.
-Those who settled in this area developed into the Lenni-Lenape.
+Those who settled in this area developed into the Lenni Lenape Native Americans.
 About the year 1000, an agricultural society developed, and small villages dotted what was to become New Jersey.
 The Lenape began a westward retreat in the face of European settlement and disease beginning in the late seventeenth century, beginning in Monmouth County by the mid-eighteenth century.
 Although the Lenape presently live in Ontario and Oklahoma, their legacy survives in such names as Mohingson, Luppatatong and Matawan Creeks and Raritan Bay.

 On November 8, 1977, the residents of Matawan Township voted to change the name of the Township to create a community identity separate from that of Matawan Borough.
 The residents voted to call their community Aberdeen Township.
 Officials believed the new name would draw attention to the Township, as it is listed first alphabetically among New Jersey's 566 municipalities.

 Today, Aberdeen is a suburban Township of 5.4 square miles containing a mix of residence, light industry and shopping centers.
 Sections of the Township include Cliffwood, Cliffwood Beach, Freneau, Oakshades, River Gardens, Strathmore and Woodfield.
-The population is approximately 17,000 and there are three postal zip codes which service the Township: 07721, 07735 and 07747.
+There are three postal ZIP codes which service the Township: 07721, 07735 and 07747.

 The Township is served by two volunteer fire companies, the Aberdeen Township Hose and Chemical Co.
 No. 1, organized in 1918, and the Cliffwood Volunteer Fire Co., organized in 1927.
 Two volunteer First Aid Squads response to the community's emergency medical needs; the Aberdeen Township First Aid and Rescue Squad, organized in 1954, and the South Aberdeen Emergency Medical Service, organized in 1970.
 A Full time Police Department was established in 1935.